-- 1. Provide predictable new investments to the GO Grant program. - 2.
-Remove the 60% target. - 3.
-Create a statewide review panel to consider the following: - a) Examine the allocation and recalculation rules and methodology to allow more students to receive timely information and disbursements. - b) Eliminate separate applications for GO Grant. - c) Review the feasibility of early commitments of minimal awards to encourage FAFSA completion and college application.
+- Provide predictable new investments to the GO Grant program. - Remove the 60% target.

+- Examine the allocation and recalculation rules and methodology to allow more students to receive timely information and disbursements. - Consider early commitment of minimum awards to encourage FAFSA completion and college application - Discourage separate applications for GO Grant.